Find out more about our team

 Charles Knapper is the Managing Partner and is the firm’s litigation specialist.
 Having acted for numerous clients across a wide range of litigation matters he is now an experienced advocate.
 Charles also has an extensive and loyal client base in residential and commercial conveyancing as well as residential and commercial landlord and tenant matters.
 In recent years he has seen success in relation to leasehold holiday properties and in particular the case in the High Court that determined that Leasehold Holiday Homes had the protection of the Landlord and Tenant Act 1985.
 In an article published on Landlord and Tenant law it was said that the three most important recent cases were Arnold v Britton, Phillips & Goddard v Francis and Johnson v County Bideford and Charles was involved in all three.
 Charles continues to break new ground in this important area of law.

 Additional qualifications include being an Incorporated Engineer with the Council of Engineering Institute and he is a Member of the Institute of Marine Engineers Science and Technology.
-As a professional engineer Charles has a specialist insight into many commercial and industrial engineering disputes and is able to undertake specialist litigation work including catastrophic steam plant failures, marine engine and gearbox failures as well as general mechanical and electrical engineering disputes including motor vehicle repair disputes.
+As a professional engineer Charles has an insight into many commercial and industrial engineering disputes and is able to undertake specialist litigation work including catastrophic steam plant failures, marine engine and gearbox failures as well as general mechanical and electrical engineering disputes including motor vehicle repair disputes.

 Charles obtained his engineering qualification having served over 12 years in the Royal Navy with the majority of his time spent on Nuclear Submarines.
 Charles is experienced in all form of propulsion systems including steam, gas turbine, diesel and nuclear.
 Charles is also qualified in the field of electrical generation and distribution as well as control electrical systems.